Pace Hospitals | Best Hospitals in Hyderabad, Telangana, India

 Epidemiological studies from China, Hong Kong, Japan, Korea, Malaysia, Singapore, Thailand, India, and Sri Lanka show that ulcerative colitis is more prevalent than Crohn's disease in South Asians, with a trend towards an increasing incidence of Crohn's disease.

-IBD has no age
+IBD has NO AGE

 Older people are often unfairly assumed to be frail, dependent, and a burden to society.
 The mindset towards the aged needs to be changed which cascades in reducing the discrimination against the elderly and the consequences can be seen in the society as a whole.